Deltares/Koswat/docs/reference/koswat_strategies.md

 }
 ```

-In this example we can therefore demonstrate the cost reduction, the last column represents the difference (positive means saved money):
+In this example we can therefore demonstrate the cost reduction.
+The last column represents the difference (positive means saved money):

 | Location | (O.S.) reinforcement | (O.S.) cost | (I.S.) reinforcement | (I.S.) cost | Difference |
 | ---- | ---- | ---- | ---- | ---- | ---- |